Meet The Staff

 Meet the Counselors

-Megan Wilen has been a counselor at the Counseling Center since March 2010.
-A graduate of the Columbia University School of Social Work, she has worked as a clinical social worker for the past eight years, providing individual, family, and group psychotherapy to diverse, multicultural urban communities in New York mental health settings.
+Megan Wilen has worked at the Counseling Center since March 2010.
+A graduate of the Columbia University School of Social Work, she has worked as a clinical social worker for over ten years, providing individual, family, and group psychotherapy to diverse, multicultural urban communities in New York mental health settings.
 She was formerly a psychotherapist at the Adult Unit of Soundview-Throgs Neck CMHC/ Albert Einstein College of Medicine.
-Her clinical background includes individual psychotherapy, family and couples counseling, stress/anger management, clinical training and supervision, and supportive, psycho-educational and creative arts groups.
-An active member of NASW-NYC, Ms. Wilen believes in empowering her clients to be self advocates.
+Her clinical background includes individual psychotherapy, family and couples counseling, stress/anger management, grief counseling, clinical training and supervision, and supportive, psycho-educational and creative arts groups.
+Megan has served as a member of the Board of Directors for Trinity Place Shelter, a LGBTQ youth shelter in Manhattan.
+She also served as a member of the Nominations Committee for NASW-NYC and is the former co-chair of their New Supervisors Peer Support Group and the New Professionals Task Force.